IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 ![Select your architecture](images/choose-your-architecture.png)

-This screen allows you to configure your selected Architecture, in the tutorial you are just going to use the default configuration.
+The next screen allows you to configure your selected Architecture, in the tutorial you are just going to use the default configuration.

 * Click `Create`.